steviebuchicago/OMDb-API-CustomConnector/README.md

 Welcome to the **REST API-CustomConnector** repository!
 This project demonstrates how to create a movie tracking application using PowerApps, integrated with OMDb API for accessing a movie database.
 The app leverages a custom connector to connect PowerApps with OMDb API, providing dynamic movie information and pulling images as well.

+I'm proud to collaborate with [Mandy Madril](https://github.com/NativeGemDev) on this project.

 # My Project

 Check out this demo video: